dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Significantly changes your playstyle on single target as you try to keep up the buff.
 It is possible to keep up the buff at all times with low haste already so there is no high skill floor like it used to have in Legion.

-Especially due to the nerfs to spender damage, it has lost a lot of value and has anti-synergy with the Starsurge Empowerments making it fall off.

-Completely useless in AoE as it is impossible to keep up the buff when you can only cast Starfall every 10 seconds.
+Nearly useless in AoE as it is impossible to keep up the buff when you can only cast Starfall every 10 seconds.

 ### Final thoughts on Balance legendaries

 Dreambinder and Oneth's will only ever be good on single target and if Balance of All Things isn't tuned heavily above the other options it will also be a single target legendary as it synergizes more with Starsurge dumping than our consistent AoE damage pattern with Starfall and dots.
-This means the only legendary that really works and feels good any time you Starfall (which is any time you fight more than 1 target) is Pulsar.
+This means the only spec-specific legendary that really works and feels good any time you Starfall (which is any time you fight more than 1 target) is Pulsar.
-The reason it is this way stems from the vast cost difference of our spenders and being unable to use multiple Starfalls within a short timeframe.
-The only real fix for this is to change Starfall so it once again works with these legendaries or redesign the legendaries.
+The generic druid legendary Circle of Life and Death is dangerously close to overtaking all other legendaries in all scenarios.

 ## Conduits